nodejs/TSC/TSC-Charter.md

 ability to make decisions efficiently.
 The TSC must have at least three members.

-Individuals nominated to the TSC must be members of at least one Node.js Working Group at the time of their nomination and must maintain active participation in at least one Working Group throughout their term.
+Individuals nominated to the TSC must be members of at least one Node.js Working Group or Team at the time of their nomination and must maintain active participation in at least one Working Group or Team throughout their term.

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.